International Legion (Ukraine): United Kingdom

-On August 15, 2022, three captured British citizens, two International Legion volunteers and an aid worker, pleaded not guilty to charges of fighting as mercenaries in a court in the Donetsk People's Republic.
+On 15 August 2022, three captured British citizens, two International Legion volunteers and an aid worker, pleaded not guilty to charges of fighting as mercenaries in a court in the Donetsk People's Republic.
 The same court had previously passed death sentences on two British members of regular Ukrainian units, under the same charges.

 In September 2022, five British nationals, including two who were sentenced to death, were freed from Russian captivity in a prisoner swap with Ukrainian forces.
 Aiden Aslin, John Harding, Dylan Healy, Andrew Hill and Shaun Pinner all returned home to the UK.

+In February 2025, ex-MP Jack Lopresti gave his first interview after he enlisted to serve in the legion in November 2024.
+He is assigned to work in foreign relations and diplomacy, weapons procurement, and liaising with war veterans and charities.

-As of January 2023, seven British volunteer fighters and aid workers were known to be killed in Ukraine.
-Scott Sibley was killed on April 22, 2022, during fighting in Mykolaiv from mortar bombardment while 19-year-old Jordan Gatley was killed in fighting against Russian troops in Severodonetsk alongside Ukrainian troops.
-Craig Mackintosh was killed on August 24, 2022 while working as a volunteer medic.
+As of January 2023, eight British volunteer fighters and aid workers were known to be killed in Ukraine.
+Scott Sibley was killed on 22 April 2022, during fighting in Mykolaiv from mortar bombardment while 19-year-old Jordan Gatley was killed in fighting against Russian troops in Severodonetsk alongside Ukrainian troops.
+Craig Mackintosh was killed on 24 August 2022, while working as a volunteer medic.
 Ex-Army reservist and dual Ukrainian-British national Viktor Yatsunyk was killed by a landmine in Izium.
 Simon Lingard died of shrapnel wounds after his unit came under attack from Russian forces.
-Chris Parry and Andrew Bagshaw were killed whilst attempting an humanitarian evacuation of civilians in eastern Ukraine.
+Chris Parry and Andrew Bagshaw were killed whilst attempting a humanitarian evacuation of civilians in eastern Ukraine.
+Jonathan Shenkin died 'in an act of bravery' whilst working as a paramedic.
+Another British aid worker, Paul Urey, died in detention with signs of 'possible unspeakable torture' after being captured by pro-Russian separatist forces.

 United States

 The United States Department of State issued a travel advisory formally advising all Americans not to travel to Ukraine.
-The Neutrality Act of 1794, a federal law whose provisions remains in effect as of March 2022, prohibits United States citizens from taking up arms while on US territory against any country at peace with the United States.
+18 U.S. Code § 960, the modern and binding form of the Neutrality Act of 1794, prohibits United States citizens from taking up arms against any country at peace with the United States.
 It is unclear whether the United States Congress will pass legislation to waive this restriction with respect to the conflict in Ukraine.
+However, several Americans have spoken publicly and in the media about their service in Ukraine, without any legal charges filed against them.

-On 3 March 2022, the Ukrainian embassy in Washington, DC announced that 3,000 US citizens had signed up to volunteer.
+On 3 March 2022, the Ukrainian embassy in Washington, DC announced that 3,000 U.S. citizens had signed up to volunteer.
 By 10 March 2022, the embassy had announced that 6,000 United States citizens had attempted to sign up for the International Legion.
 However, as of 10 March, only 100 were approved to join.

 The first photo distributed by Ukraine of the International Legion reportedly showed American volunteers.

 Uruguay

-On February 1, 2023, an Uruguayan volunteer codenamed Teddy was reported to be fighting in Ukraine since February 24, 2022.
+On 1 February 2023, an Uruguayan volunteer codenamed Teddy was reported to be fighting in Ukraine since 24 February 2022.